chi-white/chi-white/README.md

 - 👋 Hi, I’m @chi-white
 - 👀 I’m interested in programming, and wanting to be a agorithm engineer in the future.
-- 🌱 I’m currently do my project about agorithm and deep learning with my classmates.
 - 📫 How to reach me :  email : king0209king0209@gmaii.com

 <!---